shadow-light/sellingjesus.org/src/about.md

 Find out more about our evangelical perspective in our [statement of faith](/about/beliefs).

-## Licensing
+## Copying

-This website and all its contents (except that owned by a third-party) is [dedicated to the public domain](/free).
+This website and all its contents is [dedicated to the public domain](/free).
 You can use it without restriction and without attributing us.

 <a href='/free'><img src='https://copy.church/badges/sj_standard_pd.svg' style='width: 100%; max-width: 400px;'></a>

+We do include some third-party content, so please consult their terms of use when something is attributed to a third-party.

+You can find the original source for this site and its contents [on GitHub](https://github.com/shadow-light/sellingjesus.org).

 ## Funding